polydes/vungle/README.md

   * Video Support.
   * Rewarded Video Support.

+### GDPR Compliance

+As of May 25th, the General Data Protection Regulation (GDPR) will be enforced in the European Union.
+To comply with GDPR, developers have two options.

+**Option 1 (recommended):** Publisher controls the GDPR consent process at the user level, then communicates the user’s choice to Vungle.
+To do this, developers can collect the user’s consent using their own mechanism, and then use Vungle APIs to update or query the user’s consent status.
+Refer to the GDPR Recommended Implementation Instruction section for details.
+**Option 2:** Allow Vungle to handle the requirements.
+Vungle will display a consent dialog before playing an ad for a European user, and will remember the user’s consent or rejection for subsequent ads.

 ## How to Install

 To install this Engine Extension, go to the toolset (byRobin Extension Mananger) in the Extension menu of your game inside Stencyl.<br/>